Azure-Samples/azureai-samples/scenarios/Assistants/contoso_financial_assistant/README.md

 ## Usage

-1. Create AI Search index for user query categorization by executing create_intent_index.py
+1. Create AI Search index for user query categorization by executing func_get_intent_init.py
-2. Start the backend server using command flask run --host 0.0.0.0 -p5007
+2. Start the backend server using command flask run --host 0.0.0.0 --port 5007
 3. Launch the frontend application by opening `assistant.html` file in your browser.
 4. Sample conversation:
-I purchased a washing machine on Premier credit card.
+I purchased a washing machine on EMI Premier card.
 I was to pay an emi of 1000 rs every month for a period on 1 year..
 I missed my first EMI due last month.
 How much do i pay this month?
+OR
+can you tell me about performance of contoso financials in 2023?